Parents Vital Role Necessary For Effective Use Of Online Study Mediums: Health Expert - UrduPoint

 Parents' Vital Role Necessary For Effective Use Of Online Study Mediums: Health Expert

-Parents should play their role to help their children in using online study mediums effectively during Covid-19, said child health expert Dr Muhammad Mudasir Saeed

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Mar, 2021 ) :Parents should play their role to help their children in using online study mediums effectively during Covid-19, said child health expert Dr Muhammad Mudasir Saeed.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Mar, 2021 ) :The parents should play their role to help their children in using online study mediums effectively during Covid-19, said child health expert Dr Muhammad Mudasir Saeed.

-Talking to APP on Friday, he said during the COVID- 19 pandemic schools all over the world have shifted from physical to online sessions to reduce contagion outbreak risk.
+Talking to APP, he said during the COVID- 19 pandemic schools all over the world have shifted from physical to online sessions to reduce contagion outbreak risk.

 Dr Saeed added that although youth might have many positive experiences with social media use in their daily lives whereas adolescents were facing certain encounters resulting depression owing to their vulnerability to cyber bullying and information hacking and online harassment.